McCaffrey a double All-Pro pick; Gilmore, Thomas unanimous - WHIZ News

 Ramczyk once played Division III college ball.
 Now look at him.

-Not surprisingly, Baltimore led the All-Pro Team with five selections, while New Orleans had four, Baltimore and Pittsburgh each had three.
+Not surprisingly, Baltimore led the All-Pro Team with five selections, while New Orleans had four and Pittsburgh each had three.
 There were 16 AFC players and 13 from the NFC.

 AP Sports Writers Tim Booth, Steve Reed, Brett Martel and Dave Ginsburg contributed.